Requirements

 Running with Docker (recommended)

 In addition to the firewall rules above, you'll need access to Docker hub to pull the official image from our public registry.
-Read our repository documentation to learn how to run the connectivity agent with Docker:
+Read our repository usage documentation to learn how to run the connectivity agent with Docker:

 The Dockerized application has a built-in Web UI on port 8186 to configure and manage active gateways.
 However, in contrast to the standard version, the Docker application will not automatically update, delegating this responsibility to the user.